LeonardoNve/dns2proxy/README.md

 Instalation
 -----------

-Python 2.6 and dnspython (www.dnspython.com) is needed.
+dnspython (www.dnspython.com) is needed.
+Tested with Python 2.6 and Python 2.7.

 Config files description